logicalclocks/logicalclocks.github.io/docs/setup_installation/aws/getting_started.md

 - The deployment requires cluster admin access to create ClusterRoles, ServiceAccounts, and ClusterRoleBindings.

 - A namespace is required to deploy the Hopsworks stack.
-If you don’t have permissions to create a namespace, ask your GKE administrator to provision one.
+If you don’t have permissions to create a namespace, ask your EKS administrator to provision one.

 ## EKS Deployment